NSS-SE-Jumpstart/curriculum/sessions/session1/prework/what_is_code.md

 1. Finally, it checks to see if the flavor the user entered is `"vanilla"`.

    * If the flavor is vanilla, the code prints the message: _"Hey, vanilla is my favorite ice cream too!
 We should be friends!"_
-   * Otherwise, the code prints the message: _"I guess everyone is entitled to their option."_
+   * Otherwise, the code prints the message: _"I guess everyone is entitled to their opinion."_

 ### Demo